 Locally, the game club I helped to start nearly eight years ago has morphed and changed in a variety of ways over the intervening years.
 Everything from being almost expressly focused on wargames to being more of a mix of Euro games with a splattering of RPGs and wargames thrown in for good measure from time to time.
 The group has no dues (never did) yet it still exists.
 Members have come and gone over the years depending on what it is they wanted out of the game club.

 The club itself is really a microcosm of the local convention scene, specifically the events I am part of.
-Due to the ever evolving nature of the club it has been hard to really zero in on what motivates the club members to attend local conventions, but in focusing more on their motivations, I am seeing parallels between the group’s motivations and convention goer motivations.
+Due to the ever-evolving nature of the club, it has been hard to really zero in on what motivates the club members to attend local conventions, but in focusing more on their motivations, I am seeing parallels between the group’s motivations and convention goer motivations.
 The parallels are striking.
 For example, the club was founded on the idea of no dues; no one at the time wanted to pay to play.
 That model has been in effect since its inception.
-This anti pay to play motivation can been seen in the attendance level of club members local conventions and small events that charge admission.
-Conversely, there is modest number of club members that will travel out of the local area to attend conventions.
-I see parallels in what types of games club members like to play and of those that travel out of the local area to attend events, in some cases they are traveling to play these games or even meet an author (in the case of RPGs) or designer (in the case of boardgames).
+This anti pay to play motivation can be seen in the attendance level of club members at local conventions and small events that charge admission.
+Conversely, there is a modest number of club members that will travel out of the local area to attend conventions.
+I see parallels in what types of games club members like to play and with those that travel out of the local area to attend events, in some cases, they are traveling to play these games or even meet an author (in the case of RPGs) or designer (in the case of boardgames).
 When these same game types are held locally some, but not all will attend.
 That pesky pay to play mindset rears up again.
 I admit that there are other motivations at play than these two things when it comes to deciding on how to spend one’s entertainment money.
 None-the-less, there are parallels developing that I am just beginning to watch how they develop.

 Bringing this full circle, it is imperative to learn, understand and act upon people’s motivations when it comes to organizing any type of convention, special event or even a club. the ‘build it and they will come” model only works in Field of Dreams.
 This model has no place in the dynamic and ever-changing gaming environment.